coeditor/eslint-config-yougov/README.md

 npm install --save-dev eslint eslint-config-yougov
 ```

-Then add the extends to your `.eslintrc`:
+Then add the extends to your `.eslintrc.json`:

 ```javascript
 {